Follow TV Tropes

 Anime & Manga

 • Doraemon has a one-shot gadget, the Memory Hammer, which can project a person's memory through the eyes by thumping the subject in the head.
 Doraemon brings it out when Nobita and Suneo comes across an amnesiac man who forgot his own identity, only to get a bunch of different (sometimes weird) answers, from a wealthy man to a Yakuza kingpin up to falling off the Tokyo Tower at one point.
-Then, eventually it turns out the amnesiac guy is an actor.
+It turns out that the amnesiac guy is an actor.

 • In Love Hina, Kaolla Su builds a device so that people's dreams may be put on the television.
 Obviously, Keitaro suffers because of it.